Amumax/cat_swiper/README.md

 ## Download

-You can download the APK version of the app [here](https://example.com/cat_swiper.apk).
+You can download the latest APK version of the app [here](https://drive.google.com/file/d/1abc123xyz/view?usp=sharing).

 ## Dependencies